 Be sure to plan your Christmas meal properly.
 Though try not to go too crazy with the amount of food.
 Waste is bad for the budget.

 If you do have leftovers don’t just throw them away.
 You can always freeze some bits for later or make a soup out of the veg, there are plenty of ways to make use of Christmas Dinner leftovers.

 In most cases, you’ll only stay in your halls or student accommodation for one year before moving to a different property.
 Buying a Christmas tree and decorations can cost a lot of money, and it’s unlikely that you’ll take it with you when you leave.

-Instead of buying a rubbish tree that will just get left behind, why not make some decorations yourself?
-While this may all sound a bit Blue Peter, there are some decorations you can make that look super chic and stylish.
+Instead of buying a tree that will just get left behind, why not make some decorations yourself?
+There are some cheap decorations that you can easily make that look super chic and stylish

-Making brightly coloured pom poms out of wool will brighten up your room and add some festive cheer.
-To do this all you need is some card and wool.
+For example, making brightly coloured pom poms out of wool will brighten up your room and add some festive cheer.
+To do this, all you need is some card and wool.

 Check out this House Beautiful article for 26 DIY decoration ideas to make your accommodation feel festive this season.

 We hope this helps make your Christmas less stressful and more enjoyable!
 Click here for more on student accommodation in London.